vincmazet/bip/_sources/segmentation/intro.md

 //// -->

 Image segmentation consists in partitioning an image $f$ according to a certain criterion.
-It means that the image is divided into regions $R_i$ which are both disjoint and such that the entire image is covered by all the regions.
+This means that the image is divided into regions $R_i$ which are both disjoint and such that the entire image is covered by all the regions.
-Pixels in one region satisfy the criterion, but pixels in two adjacent regions do not.
+Two pixels in the same region satisfy the criterion, but two pixels in two adjacent regions do not.

 The figures below show several examples of segmentation.